adrian-balaban/market-data-services/infra/terraform/README.md

               ```
               Camel-K imposes Docker standard registries, so it is not possible to use Kind registry.
               I've tested other solutions and this the only one that works.

    4. ## Deployment
+      By default is used a Kind cluster.
-      1. Minikube: launch in 'cluster' directory these commands, to start the cluster and deploy Knative+Camel-K demo:
+      Launch in 'cluster' directory these commands, to start the cluster and deploy the 2 solutions:
+      The name of the cluster can be changed in the command line for terraform as in the example below:
       ```bash
-        terraform init
-        terraform apply -auto-approve
-      ````
-      2. Kind: launch in 'cluster' directory these commands, to deploy Knative+Camel-K demo on already running Kind cluster:
+         rm -rf .terraform* terraform.tfstate* && terraform init && export TF_VAR_cluster_name=kind_with_both_solutions && terraform apply -auto-approve"
+      ```
+      Or using aliases:
       ```bash
-        terraform init
-        terraform apply -auto-approve
-      ````
+         tfr && tfi && export TF_VAR_cluster_name=kind_with_both_solutions && tfc
+      ```
+      After abt.
+1 minute, when Kind cluster is running,
+      start in another terminal: kubectl port-forward -n kube-system svc/docker-registry 5001:5000 &

    5. Destroy the cluster:
       ```bash
           terraform destroy -auto-approve # or tfd (alias already set)